Joberman/process_sat/README.txt

 			is the default for that filetype.
 Use with other filetypes is discouraged.

-			Outputs resuts to a netCDF file.
+			Outputs results to a netCDF file.

 			IMPORTANT: Only 1 input file may be used with this function.
 Conveniently, NASA currently